openwisp/ansible-openwisp2/README.md

           # for this FreeRADIUS site
           inner_tunnel_auth_port: 18230
           # If you want to use a custom certificate for FreeRADIUS
-          # EAP module, you can specify the path to the certificate and
+          # EAP module, you can specify the path to the CA, server
-          # private key as follows.
+          # certificate, and private key, and DH key as follows.
-          # Ensure that the certificate and private key can be read by
-          # the "freerad" user.
+          # Ensure that these files can be read by the "freerad" user.
           cert: /etc/freeradius/certs/cert.pem
           private_key: /etc/freeradius/certs/key.pem
+          ca: /etc/freeradius/certs/ca.crt
+          dh: /etc/freeradius/certs/dh
+          tls_config_extra: |
+            private_key_password = whatever
+            ecdh_curve = "prime256v1"

         # You can add as many organizations as you want
         - name: demo
           uuid: 00000000-0000-0000-0000-000000000001